 Pellet stoves are becoming so popular that demand for pellets outstripped supply in recent years.
 The pellet industry is quickly catching up to demand, particularly in the western United States, where beetles are destroying pine forests.
 Several companies are turning the dead trees into fuel pellets.

 Basic standalone pellet stoves cost about $750, plus $250 for installation by a qualified professional.
-Homeowners can get a federal tax credit for 30 percent of purchase and installation costs if installed by December 2010.

 The stoves provide a range of heating options, from small single-room heaters to larger units that can heat up to 2,000 square feet of space that is fairly open and well designed for simple heat transfer.